hexengraf/HexedUT2k4/README.md

 # HexedUT2k4 - Hexed Unreal Tournament 2004

 This is a collection of packages and mutators providing a variety of features and QoL improvements.
 The following packages are provided:
-* HexedPatches: provides QoL improvements, such as better scaling for fonts, HUDs, and weapons (unversioned, client-only package).
+* HexedUT: main hexed mutator, provides hit sounds, damage numbers, colored death messages, changing hidden game parameters, and more (versioned, server/client package).
 * HexedSRC: package with base classes for other hexed-compliant mutators (versioned, server/client package).
-* HexedUT: main hexed mutator, provides hit sounds, damage numbers, colored death messages, changing hidden game parameters, and more (versioned, server/client package).
+* HexedPatches: provides QoL improvements, such as better scaling for fonts, HUDs, and weapons (non-versioned, client-only package).
 * HexedUTComp: hexed-compliant version of UTComp, stripped down to eye height algorithms and NewNet weapons (versioned, server/client package).
+Not thoroughly tested, so it might have some bugs (due to the process of stripping it down to NewNet weapons and eye height algorithms).

 ## Installation